-- From the security requirements for microservices-based applications stated above, the infrastructure that supports the application and that infrastructure's associated services (e.g., security) should be tightly coordinated.
+Due to the security requirements for microservices-based applications stated above, the infrastructure that supports the application and that infrastructure's associated services (e.g., security) should be tightly coordinated.
 One such dedicated infrastructure is the Service Mesh.
-The code implementing this Service Mesh can be organized in the following ways with respect to the components of a microservices-based application architecture:SM-AR1: Service Mesh code can be embedded in the microservices application code, making the Service Mesh an integral part of the application development framework. - SM-AR2: Service Mesh code implemented as libraries and therefore, applications are coupled to the services provided by the Service Mesh via API calls. - SM-AR3: Service Mesh functions are implemented in proxies, with each proxy deployed in front of a microservice instance and collectively providing infrastructure services for the microservices-based application.
+The code that implements the Service Mesh can be organized in the following ways with respect to the components of a microservices-based application architecture (Each architectural pattern is denoted using the acronym SM-ARx where SM stands for Service Mesh, AR stands for architecture and x is the sequence number):

+- SM-AR1: Service Mesh code can be embedded in the microservices application code, making the Service Mesh an integral part of the application development framework. - SM-AR2: Service Mesh code implemented as libraries and, therefore, applications are coupled to the services provided by the Service Mesh via API calls. - SM-AR3: Service Mesh functions are implemented in proxies with each proxy deployed in front of a microservice instance and collectively providing infrastructure services for the microservices-based application.
 These proxies are called "side-car proxies" and can be implemented and operated independently of the application code.
-Side-car proxies enable heterogeneous platforms (different languages and application development frameworks) to be controlled consistently by adopting the lowest common denominator API: the network.SM-AR4: Service Mesh functions are implemented in proxies, with a proxy deployed per node (physical host) rather than per microservice instance (which would be SM-AR3).
+Side-car proxies enable heterogeneous platforms (different languages and application development frameworks) to be controlled consistently by adopting the lowest common denominator API-the network.

+• SM-AR4: Service Mesh functions are implemented in proxies with a proxy deployed per node (physical host) rather than per microservice instance (such as SM-AR3).